ccuetoh/beekeeper/README.md

 defer sv.Stop()
 ```
 Now we need a list of the available nodes in our network.
-To do this we use `ScanLocal`.
+To do this we use `Scan`.
 Optionally we can specify an address to connect to using the `Connect` method.
 ```go
 nodes, err := beekeeper.Scan(beekeeper.DefaultScanTime)
 if err != nil{